 Occupying an area of 1,100,000 km2 Ethiopia or officially the Federal Democratic Republic of Ethiopia, is approximately double the size of France.
 Ethiopia is landlocked between kenya, Sudan, Somalia and Eritrea and with over 84,320,000 inhabitants Ethiopia is the most populous landlocked country in the world and the second most populated country in Africa.
 The capital of Ethiopia, Addis Ababa is often called the ‘political capital of Africa’ as it houses the head quarters of numerous international organizations.
 For example the secretariat of the African Union (AU) is situated in Ethiopias capital Addis Ababa.
 The AU is a union consisting of 54 African states and was established on 26 May 2001 in Addis Ababa and launched on 9 July 2002 in South Africa to replace the Organisation of African Unity (OAU).

-Most areas in Ethiopia lie far from the tropical zone that has usually a hot weather.
-Some parts in Ethiopia can get exceedingly humid and hot including some parts that are even located at about 1,000 to 1,500 meters above the sea level.
-Conversely, its capital Addis, has average temperature between 21 degrees Celsius and 25 degrees Celsius, which can still fall to a chilling temperature of 5 to 10 degrees Celsius during the night on the month of December.
+Despite its geographical location close to the Equator most of Ethiopia is not situated directly in the tropical zone because of the many mountainous areas with high altitudes and therefor cooler climate.
+Yet some parts of Ethiopia in the Great Rift Valley situated at about 1,000 to 1,500 meters above the sea level can get exceedingly hot.
+And in the northern Afar region temperatures easily reach 50 degrees Celcius, making it one of the hottest places on earth.
+The capital Addis Ababa has average temperature between 21 degrees Celsius and 25 degrees Celsius, which can still fall to a chilling temperature of 5 to 10 degrees Celsius during the night on the month of December.
 Due to hot and dry weather that is mostly experienced in Ethiopia, there can be severe droughts.

 The earliest history